 (b) A Basic ACDP does not contain a PSEL;

-(c) A Basic ACDP requires a simplified annual report be submitted to the Department; and
+(c) A Basic ACDP requires a simplified annual report be submitted to DEQ; and

 (d) A Basic ACDP may be issued for a period not to exceed ten years.

 (4) Permit issuance procedures.
 A Basic ACDP requires public notice in accordance with OAR 340 division 209 for Category I permit actions.